opennnrl/Neural-Network-Scratch/README.md

 # Neural Network
 ## Neural Network Python Scratch for Research

-# MNIST Neural Network in NumPy and TensorFlow
+# MNIST Neural Network (Fully Connected Network)

-This repository contains an implementation of a fully connected neural network using NumPy, TensorFlow, and OpenCV to classify MNIST handwritten digits.
+This repository contains an implementation of a fully connected neural network using NumPy, and OpenCV to classify MNIST handwritten digits.
 The model uses multiple hidden layers with ReLU activation and a final softmax output layer.

 ## Features
 - Uses MNIST dataset with downsampled 8x8 images.